hujhax/austin-improv-wiki/List of Austin Improv Theaters.md

+---
+description: "== Active Theaters ==."
+---
 ## Active Theaters
 There are three theaters in Austin, Texas that produce improv shows:
 * [[Theatres/Coldtowne Theater|Coldtowne Theater]]
 * [[Theatres/The Hideout Theatre|The Hideout Theatre]]
 * [[Theatres/Fallout Theater|Fallout Theater]]

-The [[Merlin Works Institute for Improvisation]] also teaches classes and produces shows at the ZACH theater.
+The [[Theatres/Merlin Works Institute for Improvisation|Merlin Works Institute for Improvisation]] also teaches classes and produces shows at the ZACH theater.

 ## Inactive Theaters
 [[Theatres/The Institution Theater|The Institution Theater]], run by [[Performers/Tom Booker|Tom Booker]], began teaching classes in 2008 and moved into a physical space in 2011.
 The theater closed in 2020, but continued to offer classes until Booker moved to Nashville later that year.